falcosecurity/falcosidekick/README.md

     .OutputFields "user.name" }}*' # a Go template to format Cliq Text above Table, displayed in addition to the output from `CLIQ_OUTPUTFORMAT`, see [Slack Message Formatting](#slack-message-formatting) in the README for details.
 If empty, no Text is displayed before Table.

 kafka:
-  hostport: "" # Apache Kafka Host:Port (ex: localhost:9092).
+  hostport: "" # comma separated list of Apache Kafka bootstrap nodes for establishing the initial connection to the cluster (ex: localhost:9092,localhost:9093).
 Defaults to port 9092 if no port is specified after the domain, if not empty, Kafka output is enabled
   topic: "" # Name of the topic, if not empty, Kafka output is enabled
   # minimumpriority: "debug" # minimum priority of event for using this output, order is emergency|alert|critical|error|warning|notice|informational|debug or "" (default)
   sasl: "" # SASL authentication mechanism, if empty, no authentication (PLAIN|SCRAM_SHA256|SCRAM_SHA512)